Extensions

 Extension Structure

-Every Frontrow extension follows a standard structure:
+Every Frontro extension follows a standard structure:

 my-extension/